Freezalos/Hydrometric-data-analysis-tool/README.md

 3. **Log Rating Curves**
    Generates log-scale rating curves with data grouped by month, year, and season.

-4. **Rating Curve Regression**
+4. **Global Rating Curve Regression**
    Fits and plots a regression of the form:
    \[
    Q = a(h - h_0)^b
    \]
-   to approximate the observed discharge–stage relationship.
+   to approximate the observed discharge–stage relationship using the entire data set.

+5. **Seasonal Rating Curve Regression**
+   Divides the data into two climatic groups (warm and cold) and fits a curve to each group to potentially improve the regression accuracy
 ---

 ## Requirements